MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/powershell-v2-module/Get-EXORecipientPermission.md

 ### -Trustee
 The Trustee parameter filters the results by the user or group to whom you're granting the permission.
 The user or group can operate on the recipient specified by the Identity, UserPrincipalName, or ExternalDirectoryObjectId parameters (and you can only use the Trustee parameter with those parameters).

+**Note**: Trustee parameter can be specified only with Identity, UserPrincipalName, ExternalDirectoryObjectId parameters

 You can specify the following types of users or groups:

 - Mailbox users